The Wannadies: Recent times and break-up

 Despite not having a record company The Wannadies toured extensively throughout the summer of 2000, played the Glastonbury and Carling festivals in the UK, Roskilde in Denmark, Hultsfred and Arvika in Sweden and completed a mini-tour of Japan.

 The latter half of 2000 and much of 2001 saw the band construct their own recording studio in which they would record much of their sixth album.

 With Nille Perned again producing, the band released Before & After in 2002 in Scandinavia through the National record label and on 8 September 2003 in the UK on Cooking Vinyl records (who also handled distribution for the rest of the world).
 The album featured the singles "Skin", "Disko" and "Little by Little".

-In 2003, "You and Me Song" was used in the climax to an episode of Coronation Street in which Richard Hillman drives his new wife, Gail Platt and her family into a canal (in which he dies); and later, in 2007, an episode in which his stepson, David Platt, drives his car into that same canal as a suicide attempt, only to survive, ruining his sister Sarah's wedding day.
+In 2003, "You and Me Song" was used in the climax to an episode of the long-running British soap opera Coronation Street in which Richard Hillman drives his new wife, Gail Platt and her family into a canal (in which he dies); and later, in 2007, an episode in which his stepson, David Platt, drives his car into that same canal as a suicide attempt, only to survive, ruining his sister Sarah's wedding day.

 In 2006 "You and Me Song" was used as the theme song to the BBC Three TV series I'm with Stupid.

 The band were thought to be writing and recording songs for their seventh album, and are preparing to release a twenty track best of, however, in April 2009, they announced they had split with Pär Wiksten going solo.

 On August 30 and September 2, 2016, after seven years apart, the band reunited and played their hits "Friends" and "Hit" at a festival.

 New music and reformation announced (2020)

 It was announced that to coincide with the release of Before & After on vinyl, the band would release their first new music since 2002, with the single "Can't Kill The Musikk" a song originally started in the session following the 2002 album, but not completed until 2020.
 The single was released on September 3, 2020, with a live version of "My Home Town" as the b-side.

 On October 6, the band announced that they would be reforming to perform live dates.
-3 dates in Sweden in March 2021 were announced, with a new press shot of the band, and live dates outside of their home country expected to follow.
+Three dates in Sweden in March 2021 were announced, with a new press shot of the band, and live dates outside of their home country were expected to follow.